ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 is one example of such a feature.)
 As such, transport security protocols should provide a generic mechanism to allow for such application-specific features and options to be configured or otherwise negotiated.
   - Transport dependency: None.
-  - Application dependency: Secure negotiation of application-layer features or functionality.
+  - Application dependency: Specification of application-layer features or functionality.

 - Configuration extensions: The protocol negotiation should be extensible with addition of new configuration options.
   - Transport dependency: None.
-  - Application dependency: Custom or otherwise application-specific modifications to security protocols.
+  - Application dependency: Specification of application-specific extensions.

 - Session caching and management: Sessions should be cacheable to enable reuse and amortize the cost of performing session establishment handshakes.
   - Transport dependency: None.
-  - Application dependency: Reduced session establishment latency costs or session sharing across trust domains.
+  - Application dependency: None.

 # Transport Security Protocol Interfaces